Nimamoh/btrfs-snapshot-to-swift/README.md

 Tool for synchronizing btrfs snapshots to a [swift compliant object store](https://docs.openstack.org/swift/latest/).

+*It is usable in interactive mode, non-interactive mode for automation and optionally support encryption through [age](https://github.com/FiloSottile/age).*

 Given a subvolume, this script detects its local snapshots.
 Each local snapshot is then synchronized with swift container.
 The snapshots are backup'd in an incremental fashion.

 Synchronization process consists of: